The NeverEnding Story II: The Next Chapter: Reception

-The film has a 14% score on Rotten Tomatoes based on 7 reviews; the average critics' rating is 3.7/10.
+The NeverEnding Story II: The Next Chapter has a 14% score on Rotten Tomatoes based on 7 reviews; the average critics' rating is 3.7/10.
 On Metacritic, the film has a weighted average score of 30 out of 100 based on 13 critic reviews, indicating "generally unfavorable reviews".
-Richard Harrington of The Washington Post wrote: "Unlike its predecessor, there are few effects in II worthy of being called special, and events unfold with uniform flatness.
-Silver City feels like Diet Oz, the sorceress's castle is more hinted at than realized and several new creatures are right out of late-night comedy sketches".
+Richard Harrington of The Washington Post was critical to its plot and special effects, and commented that several new creatures came from the late-night comedy sketches.
 Chris Hicks, writing for the Deseret News, was kinder in his review, writing that it would be enjoyable to children, whereas the first film was enjoyable to the entire family.
-Common Sense Media gave a rating of 3 out of 5 stars: "Special effects may seem dated to kids used to Harry Potter and more recent fare, but the cleverness of a story that keeps changing as characters and circumstances require will probably draw kids in".
-The reviewer also noted that the film has similarities to The Wizard of Oz.
+Common Sense Media gave a rating of 3 out of 5 stars; although calling the special effects "dated", they thought that the cleverness of a story that keeps changing as its characters and circumstances require will draw kids to the film.
+They also noted that the film has similarities to The Wizard of Oz.

-In its opening in Germany on 412 screen, it was the number one film for the week with a gross of 5.6 million Deutsch Mark ($3.8 million) from more than 800,000 admissions.
+In its opening in Germany on 412 screens, it was the number one film for the week with a gross of 5.6 million Deutsch Mark ($3.8 million) from more than 800,000 admissions.
 The opening was the biggest ever for Warner Bros. in Germany.
 It opened at the same time in Austria and French-speaking Switzerland, where it also opened well.
 It eventually had 3,231,527 admissions in Germany, giving it the seventh-highest attendance of the year and making it one of the two German films to achieve domestic success in 1990, along with Werner – Beinhart!
 The film grossed $17,373,527 in the United States and Canada.